googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Figure 5.37 illustrates how the PaintComposite table is used in combination with content sub-graphs to implement an alternate compositing effect.
 The source sub-graph defines a green capital A; the backdrop sub-graph defines a black circle.
-The compositing mode used is “source out”, which has the effect that the source content punches out a hole in the backdrop.
-(For this mode, the fill color of the source is irrelevant; a black or yellow "A" would have the same effect.)
+The compositing mode used is *Source Out*, which has the effect that the source content punches out a hole in the backdrop.
+(For this mode, the fill color of the source is irrelevant; a black or yellow “A” would have the same effect.)
 A red rectangle is included as a lower layer to show that the backdrop has been punched out by the source, making that portion of the lower layer visible.